-Knowing the motherboard’s chipset can identify whether it supports PCIe 4.0 or not.
-Currently only a handful of motherboard chipsets by Intel and AMD offer support for PCIe 4.0.
+Knowing the motherboard’s chipset can identify whether it supports PCIe 4.0.
+Only a handful of motherboard chipsets by Intel and AMD offer support for PCIe 4.0.

 However, having the right motherboard chipset is only part of the story.
 You must also have the right CPU.

-Here I talked in detail about which motherboard support PCIe 4.0.
-This list will be updated as more motherboard chipsets are released conforming to the 4.0 protocol.
+Here I talked in detail about which motherboard supports PCIe 4.0.
+This list will be updated as more motherboard chipsets are released, conforming to the 4.0 protocol.

 1. Are all new motherboards compatible with PCIe 4.0?